hyuntaekim1738/ReactPhotoBoard/README.txt

 rendering so that there aren't 2 forms showing up on the same page.

 Profile:
 Display username, email, password, photo.
-Have form to change password or photo.
+The photo background will be default with the square div being the same color of the background of the website Have form to change password or photo.
 Have a display of posts and followers/following.
 The profile picture will be displayed throughout the site once the user is logged in so that will be a separate component.
 The posts will also be a separate component.
+Create the page to edit the profile.